Content Map Terms

 The amount of D-xylose in urine and blood samples is measured before and after you drink a D-xylose solution.
 To begin the test, a sample of your first urine of the day and a sample of your blood are collected.

 Next you will drink a D-xylose solution.
-For adults, a blood sample is usually taken 2 hours after drinking the solution.
-For children, a blood sample may be taken 1 hour after drinking the solution.
-Another blood sample may be drawn 5 hours after drinking the solution.
+For adults, a blood sample is usually taken 2 hours after they drink the solution.
+For children, a blood sample may be taken 1 hour after they drink the solution.
+Another blood sample may be drawn 5 hours after the child drinks the solution.

-You will need to collect all of the urine you produce for 5 hours after drinking the sugar solution.
-Sometimes urine is collected for 24 hours after drinking the sugar solution.
+You will need to collect all of the urine you produce for 5 hours after you drink the sugar solution.
+Sometimes urine is collected for 24 hours after you drink the sugar solution.